bingus912/tinyedit/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+- [ ] This enhancement is not about adding sppourt to other OS'es and code that dosent reach the max file size [4KB] when added
 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.